Kuhananth-Chandrapalan/Task_Tracker/README.md

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
 =======

-# Task_Tracker
-Task tracker using Laravel with Filament and Livewire.
-The system should  allow users to create, update, and delete tasks while providing real-time updates when tasks  are modified.
-# 📝 Task Tracker - Laravel Developer Intern Assignment
+# ✅ Laravel Task Tracker

-A sleek and interactive task tracking application built with **Laravel**, **Livewire**, **TailwindCSS**, and **MySQL**.
+A simple task tracking application built with **Laravel 12** and **Livewire 3**, allowing users to create, update, filter, and manage tasks with real-time toast notifications.
-This system supports real-time task management, filtering, and modern UI enhancements.

 ---

 ## 🚀 Features